Shane McMahon changes the sports-entertainment landscape forever by telling Mr. McMahon that he purchased WCW.03/23/2017 - 11:45

 When one thinks of great multi-generation families in sports-entertainment, several come to mind almost instantly.
 From the Harts in Canada to the Guerreros and Von Erichs in the southwestern United States to the Samoan Anoa'i dynasty, there seems to be one from every region.

 However, there is another clan -- closely related to the Anoa'is -- that doesn't often get its due: The Maivia/Johnson family.
-While the third-generation member of that family -- The Rock -- may be the most well-known, it all started with his grandfather, the legendary High Chief Peter Maivia.
+While the third-generation member of that family -- The Rock -- is the most well-known, it all started with his grandfather, the legendary High Chief Peter Maivia.

 Maivia, born in Samoa in the 1930s, was a "blood brother" of the Anoa'i family.
 In the early 1960s, he moved to New Zealand to begin his in-ring career, training under South Pacific legend Steve Rickard.
 The High Chief quickly took to his profession, winning numerous championships in the South Pacific and Hawaii before finally coming to the United States in 1970.